Joint Rent Group - 2025 Minutes

 Jane shared the outstanding actions on screen and Stefan went through the updates received.

-JRG095 Council Tax for ground floor MSF – Nicola advised that been directed to the non-domestic rate team and a meeting is being arranged and a site visit planned.
+JRG095 Council Tax for ground floor MSF – Nicola advised that she had been directed to the non-domestic rate team and a meeting is being arranged with a site visit planned.

 JRG098 – HRA implications of General Fund savings still being assessed.